MultiBUGS/MultiBUGS/README.md

 # MultiBUGS

-MultiBUGS implements a simple, automatic algorithm for parallelising Markov chain Monte Carlo (MCMC) algorithms for posterior inference of Bayesian hierarchical models.
+[MultiBUGS](https://multibugs.github.io) implements a simple, automatic algorithm for parallelising Markov chain Monte Carlo (MCMC) algorithms for posterior inference of Bayesian hierarchical models.
 It builds on the existing algorithms and tools in [OpenBUGS](http://www.openbugs.net/), and so is applicable to the broad range of statistical models that can be fitted using BUGS-language software, but automatically parallelises the MCMC algorithm to dramatically speed up computation.
 This makes modern multi-core computing accessible to applied statisticians, without requiring any experience of parallel programming.

+See the [MultiBUGS website](https://multibugs.github.io) for further details.

+## Citation

+Details of the algorithms used by MultiBUG can be found in:

 Goudie, R. J. B., Turner, R. M., De Angelis, D., Thomas, A. (2017) Massively parallel MCMC for Bayesian hierarchical models. [arXiv:1704.03216](https://arxiv.org/abs/1704.03216)

 ## Installation

 MultiBUGS currently works only on Windows.
 (We hope to port it to Linux in the near future.)

+### Installation of current version

+See the main [MultiBUGS website](https://multibugs.github.io) for installation instructions of the current released version.

+### Installation from source

+The MultiBUGS source can be compiled from source and installed using the following steps:

 1. Download and install [Microsoft MPI (MS-MPI)](https://msdn.microsoft.com/en-us/library/bb524831(v=vs.85).aspx).
 This framework allows running parallel applications on the Windows platform.